 LPEA seeking applicants for Cooperative Youth Leadership Camp

-All-expenses paid experience provides “leadership edge” to high school juniors
+All-expenses paid experience provides "leadership edge" to high school sophomores

-La Plata Electric Association, Inc. (LPEA) invites high school juniors to participate in the Colorado Electric Education Institute Cooperative Youth Leadership Camp – an all-expenses paid educational/leadership camp set for July 14-19, 2018 at Glen Eden Resort outside of Steamboat Springs, Colo.
-Deadline for application is Monday, Jan.
-8, 2018.
+DURANGO, Colo. – La Plata Electric Association (LPEA) invites high school sophomores to participate in the Colorado Electric Education Institute (CEEI) Cooperative Youth Leadership Camp – an all-expenses paid educational/leadership camp set for July 13-18, 2019 at Glen Eden Resort outside of Steamboat Springs, Colorado.
+Deadline for student applications is Friday, February 8, 2019.

 Organizers note that “fun” is also part of the experience, and scheduled activities include a river trip and dance, a visit to Steamboat Springs and Fish Creek Falls, plus free time at the swimming pool.